Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Larry GloverMeade over 3 years ago
+Larry GloverMeade about 4 years ago

 This matter is a simple matter of equity.
 As we are in the middle of a national conversation about race and equity, let's look at this proposal.
 Would this be allowed in whiter, more affluent areas of Sacramento?
 How many dispensaries are located in North Natomas, River Park, the Pocket, or Curtis Park?
 Why is that?
 The over-concentration of these businesses is a new form of red-lining.
 Have we learned nothing from out past?
 BLACK LIVES MATTER.
 Sacramento is becoming increasingly separated into the haves and the have-nots.
 If these businesses are so good and healthy for communities, why are they concentrated in low-income areas?
 Why does District 1 have ZERO dispensaries?
 Do the wealthier and whiter children in those areas have more of a right to a quality neighborhood?
 Each area of the city should have an equal number of these businesses.
 The city council established a cap for a reason.
 Those some reasons should also be used in setting a cap in each council district.